 In 2011, I completed a graduate course and then my Masters in Psychology in 2014.
 During this time, I have presented and published articles on trauma therapy, homelessness and personality disorder.

 I will continue to pursue my aspiration to become a Clinical Psychologist.
 By working for a Clinic, helping the vulnerable, needy and socially excluded populations, I aim to develop my clinical experience of working with the homeless and build my skills in a range of therapies, such as CBT, DBT, CFT, Schema therapy, Mindfulness, Acceptance and Commitment and Single Session therapy.

 Interests: One of the things that stands out from Serdar’s story is how he often found himself watching TV programmes and films relating to psychology.

 Our interests – the things that engage our attention, oftentimes outside work – can be a valuable source of insight into what we should be doing inside work.
 All too often, people discount their ‘hobbies’ and personal interests and assume that real work simply doesn’t allow that sort of self-indulgence.
-But actually, our personal interests and the things we do for free outside of work can provide valuable pointers to roles and to sectors that we could explore, if we just give ourselves permission to do so!
+But in actual fact, our personal interests and the things we do for free outside of work can provide valuable pointers to roles and to sectors that we could explore, if we just give ourselves permission to do so.

 Test & Learn: Serdar’s story also illustrates the importance of getting work experience.

-This enables one to gain insight into which areas of work really appeal, develop new skills, and build new knowledge.
+Getting hands-on experience enables one to gain insight into which areas of work really appeal, and develop new skills, and build new knowledge.
 There is only so much self-reflection that can be done in career change; action in the real world is also needed to get a fuller picture.

-What tips can you share for making a shift?
+What tips can you share for making the shift to clinical psychology?